Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 An expression is how you calculate new values.
 The output of an expression is always another value.

-Comparisons are deep: for a composite values they consider all members values and their member values.
+Comparisons are deep: for a composite value they consider all members values and their member values.
 This goes for struct members and collections.